Kivett & Company Communications

 U.S. Companies See Major Gains Including Record Best for #1 IBM; #8 Google’s Induction into Top 10 in Close Pursuit of #7 Qualcomm and Only 263 Patents Shy of #5 Microsoft

-MUNICH, Germany, Jan.
-13, 2016 — IFI CLAIMS® Patent Services, a leading producer of global patent databases and innovative web services, today announced its first annual tabulation of the top 50 German patent recipients.
-The company today posted the official 2015 IFI CLAIMS German Top 50, a ranking of global companies and organizations that received the most utility patents from the German Patent Office in 2015.
-The company also released the 2015 IFI CLAIMS U.S. Top 50, its world-renown annual ranking of U.S. patent assignees.
+MADISON, Conn., Jan.
+12, 2015 — IFI CLAIMS® Patent Services, the leading producer of global patent databases, analytic solutions and innovative web services, today released its annual tabulation of the top U.S. patent recipients for 2014.
+The company has posted the official 2014 IFI CLAIMS Top 50, a ranking of global companies and organizations to receive the most utility patents from the U.S. Patent and Trademark Office (USPTO).

-One of the oldest and most trusted patent analysis firms, IFI CLAIMS is known throughout the world as the gold standard tabulator of U.S. and global patents.
-For more than 60 years, clients have turned to IFI to assist with patent analysis and more recently as a means of tracking “total portfolio ownership.”
-The company tracks patent data worldwide including U.S., Europe, Japan and China.
+One of the oldest and most trusted patent analysis firms in the U.S., IFI CLAIMS is known throughout the world as the gold standard tabulator of U.S. utility patents.
+Using proprietary algorithms and more than 60 years' experience, many clients turn to IFI to assist with tracking “total portfolio ownership.”
+The company’s full analysis comprises patent data on more than 7,000 companies and organizations.
 For more information visit www.ificlaims.com.

 CLAIMS® is a registered trademark of IFI CLAIMS Patent Services.